-JavaOne 2013 was the first time i attended a conference on an enormous scale, I had attended many small ones when I was at University but nothing as large as JavaOne, and it’s a relatively long way to travel to travel from the UK where IDR Solutions is based to San Francisco.
+JavaOne 2013 was the first time I attended a conference on an enormous scale, I had attended many small ones when I was at University but nothing as large as JavaOne, and it’s a relatively long way to travel from the UK where IDR Solutions is based to San Francisco.

 There is plenty to do at a conference, one of the most important things is to network.

 On Day Zero (Saturday 21st) there was an opportunity for NetBeans Users to network with one another at the NetBeans party at JavaOne 2013, as at IDR Solutions we use the NetBeans IDE for interacting with the code in our Java PDF Library and PDF to HTML5 Converter this was too good an opportunity not to miss.

 This was a particularly good event as not only did other users of the NetBeans IDE who shared their interest and passion of using NetBeans but also key members of the NetBeans team turned up such as John Ceccarelli the NetBeans Engineering Director (I was lucky enough to meet him and discuss a few things) and also to share a few drinks, laughs and interact with other users some who use NetBeans to design medical and fire and rescue software.